 - Most young Asian Americans tend to seek out support from personal networks such as close friends, family members, and religious community members rather than seek professional help for their mental health concerns.

-- Prior to the passage of the Affordable Care Act, 15 percent of Asian Americans, and 18 percent of Pacific Islanders lacked health insurance.
+- 7.4 percent of Asian Americans and 9.4 percent of Pacific Islanders do not have health insurance.

 Partnerships and Resources

 American Psychological Association.
 (2012).
 Mental Health Among Asian-Americans.
 Retrieved from https://www.apa.org/pi/oema/resources/ethnicity-health/asian-american/article-mental-health.